GetSure

 It will include prices for a casket, burial vault, flower arrangements, death certificates, and the overhead and professional services required for your funeral service.

 The highest additional cost that this “menu” will not show is the cost of a burial plot (or cemetery plot).
-For that, you will have to reach out directly to the cemetery you’re interested in.
+You will have to reach out directly to the cemetery you’re interested in.

-Finally, this list will help you compare prices between the various independent funeral homes in your area and ultimately help you save money.
+Finally, this list will help you compare prices between your area’s various independent funeral homes and ultimately help you save money.

 Do You Provide Cremation?